-All information about the products and systems for industrial applications outside the print and healthcare markets (e.g. systems for the ID-card industry, products based on conductive polymers, solutions for the printed circuit board industry, aerial photography film and film for the professional motion picture industry) is available on the Agfa Materials website.
+All information about the products and systems for industrial applications outside the print and healthcare markets (e.g. systems for the ID-card industry, products based on conductive polymers, solutions for the printed circuit board industry, aerial photography film and film for the professional motion picture industry) is available on the Agfa Specialty Products website.
 The site also has a ‘Contact Us’ section.

 Agfa has Safety Data Sheets available for all products that require them, according to international and local regulations.
 SDS contain the information that is needed for safely handling chemical products.
 You can find the documents on msds.agfa.com.

 Agfa-Gevaert has an extensive Investor Relations website, with a Q&A section and ‘Contact Us’ page.